 Richard A. DeMillo is the Charlotte B. and Roger C. Warren Chair of Computer Science and Professor of Management at Georgia Tech.
 He founded the Center for 21st Century Universities.
-Under his leadership, Georgia Tech developed a pipeline of 50 Massive Open Online Courses (MOOCs) that together enroll a million learners.
+Under his leadership, Georgia Tech developed a pipeline of 50 Massive Open Online Courses (MOOCs) that enroll a million learners together.
 Georgia Tech’s innovation projects include new research in blended learning and a groundbreaking MOOC-based Master’s degree in computer science that offers a Georgia Tech degree for under $7,000.
 He was named Lumina Foundation Fellow in recognition of his work in higher education.

-The author of over 100 articles, books, and patents, Rich’s research has spanned computer science and includes fundamental innovation in computer security, software engineering and mathematics.
-He is a Fellow of both the Association for the Advancement of Science and the Association for Computing Machinery.
+The author of over 100 articles, books, and patents, Rich’s research has spanned computer science and includes fundamental innovation in computer security, software engineering, and mathematics.
+He is a Fellow of the Association for the Advancement of Science and the Association for Computing Machinery.
 His book, “Abelard to Apple: The Fate of American Colleges and Universities,” was published by MIT Press in 2011.
 A sequel entitled “Revolution in Higher Education: How a Small Band of Innovators will make College Accessible and Affordable” was published by MIT Press in 2015.